MSECE Handbook

 Section 3: Degree Requirements

-Students must complete 30 credit hours of an approved combination of course work, thesis research, or project as specified by the track chosen to earn the MS degree; see details for each track below.
+Students must complete 30 credit hours of an approved combination of course work, thesis research, or project as specified by the curriculum requirements below.

 ECE course requirement: At least 15 of the credit hours must be Purdue ECE graduate-level credit hours.

-Plan of study: All course credit hours must appear on the plan of study approved by the student’s advisory committee for those in the thesis track or by a faculty advisor in all other cases.
+Plan of study: All course credit hours must appear on the plan of study approved by the student’s advisory committee for those doing a thesis or by a faculty advisor in all other cases.
 See more information in Section 6, Master’s Plan of Study.

 Core Course Requirement